TonySac/Ender3NG-Build/preparing.md

     Using a clean linear rod, I plugged the open end of the bearing as I slid it on the rod.
 This pushes as much grease as possible into the bearing races.
 Move the bearing up and down the rod to work as much grease as possible into the races.
 1. **Storage --**
     Once lubricated, I wiped up any excess grease leaving just a thin layer on the outside of the bearing for protection.
 I cleaned up the linear rod and placed the bearings back in a bag for storage to keep them free of any debris.

+# Extrusions

+I went with the 2040 extrusion mod.
+350mm to be exact.
+I needed to tap one hole on the bottom of each extrusion to fit an M5 screw for the rubber feet.
+The appropriate way would be to use a tap set and thread the ends.

+I was lazy and used a little 3 in 1 oil and an old M5 screw.
+The aluminum is soft enough I could cut 1/2 to 1 full turn before backing out to clear the threads.
+Take it slow if you go this route.